jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.6.11 FeaturePreservingDenoise

-Reduces short-scale variation in an input DEM using a modified Sun et al. (2007) algorithm.
+This tool implements a modified form of the algorithm described by Sun, Rosin, Martin, and Langbein (2007) Fast and effective feature-preserving mesh denoising.

 *Parameters*: